konstructs/konstructs.github.io/about.md

 # Architecture

-The game is based in two parts, a client written in C that we forked from Fogleman (and since then mostly rewriten to C++), and a server written in Scala.
-To test the game you can connect to our public server, but for a private world, you need both.
+The game is based in three parts, a client written in C++, a server core written in Scala that loads several Java plugins that uses a well defined API.
+All these together creates a interesting game.

 ## The client

-Our client processes and receives huge amount of block data from the server, we have added both compression and a binary extension to speed it up.
+Our client processes and receives huge amount of block data from the server.

-The client is really stupid, we have removed concepts like block placements.
+Block data contains for example things like light value, rotation and damage information.
-The client only sends "clicked at x, y, z with the right mouse button" to the server.
-The server then takes the appropriate action like a block placement, removal or maybe opens a chest.
+A complete list of block types and block textures are sent to the client.

-We have also added a inventory, backpacks (chest) and crafting.
+<div style="float: right; padding: 1em"><iframe width="280" height="158" src="https://www.youtube.com/embed/3p0psG22NRE" frameborder="0" allowfullscreen></iframe></div>

-All managed by the server.
-We have plans to extend and add machines later on.
+We have also added a inventory UI that enables everything from backpacks (chest) and crafting.

-The available blocks and textures are send from the server, this make it possible to add blocks to the game with the help of server plugins.
+All managed by the server, the client has very little idea what's going on!

-All these things means that we will be able to play at different servers with a wide range of mods with the same client.
-It will also be extremely hard to cheat when most of the logic is located in the server.
+Because available blocks and textures are send from the server, this make it possible to add blocks to the game with the help of server plugins.
+The same is true for the inventory UI, plugins can customize it with no need to change the client.
+You can use the same client to connect to two different servers with a completely different gaming experiences.

 ## The server